jronnberg/core-java-spring/documentation/plant-description-engine/plant-description-management-idd-http-json.md

 #### alias DateTime = String
 Pinpoints a moment in time by providing a formatted string that conforms to the [RFC 3339] specification, which could be regarded as a simplification of the ISO 8601 standard.
-Naively, the format could expressed as ”YYYY-MM-DDTHH:MM:SS.sssZ”, where ”YYYY” denotes year (4 digits),
+Naively, the format could expressed as `YYYY-MM-DDTHH:MM:SS.sssZ`, where `YYYY` denotes year (4 digits),
-”MM” denotes month starting from 01,
+`MM` denotes month starting from 01,
-”DD” denotes day starting from 01,
+`DD` denotes day starting from 01,
-”HH” denotes hour in the 24-hour format (00-23),
+`HH` denotes hour in the 24-hour format (00-23),
-”MM” denotes minute (00-59),
+`MM` denotes minute (00-59),
-”SS” denotes second (00-59) and
+`SS` denotes second (00-59) and
-”sss” denotes second fractions (000-999).
+`sss` denotes second fractions (000-999).
-”T” is used as separator between the date and the time, while ”Z” denotes the UTC time zone.
+`T` is used as separator between the date and the time, while `Z` denotes the UTC time zone.
 At least three fraction digits should be used, which gives millisecond precision.
-An example of a valid date/time string is ”2019-09-19T15:20:50.521Z”.
+An example of a valid date/time string is `2019-09-19T15:20:50.521Z`.
 Other forms or variants, including the use of other time zones, is adviced against.